collegiumv/cv_doc_new/docs/cvos/aux-services.md

 well in other categories.
 These additional services are listed on this page.

+## File storage

+CV accounts are provided with 10G of storage on our file-servers.
+However, you should always backup data that is important in multiple places.
+The CV Admins recommend copying important documents to cloud services such as Google Drive or Microsoft OneDrive.

 ## General Network Access

 The lounge wired network is available for use by any CV student.
 The